 - Garnish with the mayo sauce, soy sauce and hot chilli sauce to make it more tempting.

 Amount Per Serving: Calories: 1083Total Fat: 79gSaturated Fat: 17gTrans Fat: 1gUnsaturated Fat: 56gCholesterol: 223mgSodium: 658mgCarbohydrates: 28gFiber: 4gSugar: 4gProtein: 65g

-Try this amazing recipe at home.
-Although it requires a lot of time to cook this unique broth, it is super delicious and definitely worth the wait!
+Although it requires a lot of time to cook hakata ramen, it is worth the wait.